Coinnect-SA/CybGPT/CONTRIBUTING.md

 - Submitting a fix
 - Proposing new features

+## Proposing new features
+We highly value your contributions to this project.
+If you have innovative ideas for enhancing the capabilities of our cybersecurity assistant, we encourage you to get involved.
+You can contribute in the following ways:

+- Adding New Features: You can contribute by adding new functionalities to our existing controllers.
+Feel free to explore the codebase and suggest new features that can improve the assistant's performance.
+- Creating New Controllers: If you have specific ideas that require entirely new functionalities or unique characteristics, consider creating new controllers within the project.
+These controllers can bring diverse capabilities to the assistant.
+- `open_api_schema.json`: Whenever you add new features or controllers, make sure to update the `open_api_schema.json` file to reflect the changes accurately.
+This file serves as the reference for the assistant's API schema.

 ## We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.